-40 Code of Federal Regulations section 122.41(e) requires NPDES permittees to properly operate and maintain their facility to ensure compliance with other conditions of the permit, and 40 Code of Federal Regulations section 122.26(d)(2)(vi) annually requires a fiscal analysis of the necessary capital and operation and maintenance expenditures necessary to accomplish the activities of the programs under 40 Code of Federal Regulations sections 122.26(d)(2)(iii) and (iv).
 USEPA has been emphasizing the development of asset management programs in recent years as a useful tool for ensuring consistent performance of water infrastructure systems while minimizing the costs associated with the operation of these systems.
-The USEPA has required stormwater utilities to develop and implement asset management plans to provide the tracking and planning framework needed to meet these requirements in their permitting.52 The growing concern for aging infrastructure among entities responsible for operating, maintaining, and improving stormwater, wastewater, and drinking water systems has led to development and implementation of formal asset management programs to reduce unexpected and expensive repairs and increase overall system performance.
+The USEPA has required stormwater utilities to develop and implement asset management plans to provide the tracking and planning framework needed to meet these requirements in their permitting.51 The growing concern for aging infrastructure among entities responsible for operating, maintaining, and improving stormwater, wastewater, and drinking water systems has led to development and implementation of formal asset management programs to reduce unexpected and expensive repairs and increase overall system performance.
 The Clean Water Act specifies that NPDES permits must include requirements for discharging facilities to develop and implement operation and maintenance procedures and financial plans sufficient to ensure their future operational integrity and help them comply with permit discharge conditions.
 USEPA has encouraged stormwater utilities to develop and implement asset management planning tools to provide the tracking and planning framework needed to meet these requirements.
 USEPA has also encouraged water utilities to use modern analytical planning tools to support deployment of greener, more sustainable, better integrated water infrastructure improvements to help implement NPDES permit requirements.
-USEPA anticipates formal asset management requirements in NPDES permits increasing in the future, as the benefits of asset management plans are realized.
-53

-52 USEPA issued NPDES Permit No. GUS040001, authorizing the Guam Department of Public Works to discharge under the National Pollutant Discharge Elimination System, issuance date: December 20, 2018.
+51 USEPA issued NPDES Permit No. GUS040001, authorizing the Guam Department of Public Works to discharge under the National Pollutant Discharge Elimination System, issuance date: December 20, 2018.
 Provisions requiring an Asset Management Plan are found on page 38 of the Guam Permit.